leropo00/movies_actors_be_task/README.md

-# movies-actors
+# Backend Exercise

-## Using docker commands to containerize application
+## Using docker to containerize the application
+I have  containerized the service, both by running docker commands separately, as well as using docker compose.

-First the application was packaged using maven command in project root folder
+Before running, the application was packaged using maven command in project root folder
 ```shell script
 ./mvnw package
 ```
+## Using docker commands to containerize application

-Then from project root command following commands were used 1.)
+From project root command following commands were used 1.)
 Created  a custom docker image
 ```shell script
 docker build -f src/main/docker/Dockerfile.jvm -t quarkus/movies-actors-jvm .